Abib-ops/Abib/README.txt

 Abib is on GitHub, https://github.com/Abib-ops/Abib/releases

+Abib v414.16
+------------

+Changelog.
+-----------
+Abib v414.16
+README (on GitHub) has links for downloading the individual PDF files.

 Abib v414.15
-------------
-Finished work on Works of Jonathan Edwards Vol II.txt "Last" push-button reduced in size.
+Finished work on "Works of Jonathan Edwards Vol II.txt" "Last" push-button reduced in size.
 Improved the detection of references in the reader texts.

 Select the texts you want on your Reader window combo box list, in the new Help --> Settings > Tick the ones you want.

-Changelog.
------------
+Moved PDF files to the release section of GitHub.

 Abib v414.14
 PDF folder included properly.
 Work done on Works of Jonathan Edwards Vol II.txt